 Millions of Americans struggle with depression.
 Some suffer a few weeks of their lives while others consistently fall prey to the symptoms of the condition.
-While depression is devastating at any age, the emotional and physical changes teens undergo put them at higher risk than you might think.
+While this mental health issue is devastating at any age, the emotional and physical damage of depression in teenagers puts them at higher risk than you might think.

 Nearly one-fourth of all teens will experience depression before adulthood.
-However, only about 30 percent of those are receiving the help they need.
-This is especially alarming, since suicide is closely related to depression and is the third-leading cause of death in individuals from ages 15 to 24.
+Unfortunately, only about 30% of those are receiving the help they need.
+This is especially alarming since suicide is closely related to depression and is the third-leading cause of death in individuals from ages 15 to 24.
 In fact, every 100 minutes, a teenager will take his or her life.

-Though most teens suffer depression at some time or other, for some, the depression lasts longer and is more devastating.
-And though no one is immune from serious depression, some people are more likely to develop issues than others.
+Though most people suffer depression at some time or other, depression in teenagers can last longer and is usually more devastating.
+In addition, no one is immune from depression.
+In fact, some people are more likely to develop issues than others.
 There are many factors that increase the threat of depression, including:

-- Individuals who are abused or neglected are more likely to become depressed.
+- Problems at home; individuals who are abused or neglected are more likely to become depressed.

-- Family history, teens with a family history of depression or mental health problems are at a much higher risk than those who don’t.
-As many as 50 percent of depressed teens also have a family member suffering from one or more mental illnesses.
+- Family history; depression in teenagers tends to appear in family histories that include depression, anxiety, or mental health problems.
+As many as 50% of depressed teens also have a family member suffering from one or more mental illnesses.

 - Untreated issues.
 Two-thirds of adolescents with major depression also have untreated mood disorders, behavior issues, or substance abuse problems.

 - Stressful, traumatic events lead to a greater chance of depression as well.
 Divorce, death, and accidents can cause depression in addition to problems like PTSD.